mqz0211/IcodeAI/README.md

    * Upload all 25 images to the `images/` folder
    * Upload `dataset.jsonl` to the root

-> ⚠️ **All 25 image filenames must match the entries in `dataset.jsonl`.
-Place them in the `images/` folder.
-Any mismatch will cause the GEM to say: “This image is not found in the dataset.”**

 ---

 ## 🧠 GEM Prompt Setup